Historian of Eighteenth-Century France

 My first book, Sentimental Savants: Philosophical Families in Enlightenment France, explores how Enlightenment philosophers juggled their family lives and intellectual work and reveals the close connections between the two.
 In an age of sentiment, philosophers often represented themselves as loving family men and women who were ideally situated to reform society by dint of their domestic experiences.

-I am currently working on two projects.
-The first is a book-length study of medical practitioners that follows surgeons, physicians, and midwives around France and the French empire to understand how the practice of medicine transformed during the eighteenth century.
+I am currently working on a book-length study of medical practitioners that follows surgeons, physicians, and midwives around France and the French empire to understand how the practice of medicine transformed during the eighteenth century.
 I am particularly attentive to the way practitioners assumed the trappings of authority: how they emerged as significant experts on a wide range of social and cultural issues.
-The second project is a series of articles about the practice of sentimentalism, with the fundamental goal of understanding how eighteenth-century individuals experienced love and loss.